laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Medium prio

+- Rethink the difficulty.
+Maybe once you do a test it can be reset to what your max is?
 - Review app on smaller and larger screens.
 - Validation needs to be on input field itself, not triggered on every input
 - ShouldLooseFocus stream controller onto Provider.